February 18, 2022

 A quant investing strategy is an advanced mathematical model developed by industry professionals, including programmers, statisticians, and investment analysts.
 The purpose is to identify stocks with a higher probability of outperforming an index using a broad range of characteristics.
 Different models are available and may consider various factors, as we discuss in the next section below regarding different types of investing strategies.

-Most quantitative investment strategies are known as relative value or directional.
+Most quantitative strategies are known as relative value or directional.
 One aspect these strategies have in common is that they use software and computer models to predict outcomes using historical data.
-Quantitative investment is also known as a data-driven investment.
+Quantitative investing is also known as data-driven investing.

 Relative value quant strategies aim to identify pricing relationships and capitalize on them.
 For example, investors may use a model that finds a predictable pricing relationship between short-term government bonds and long-term government bonds.